tcdl/msb/README.md

 - MSB_SERVICE_INSTANCE_ID (Default: generated universally unique 12-byte/24-char hex string.)
 - MSB_BROKER_ADAPTER One of 'amqp' or 'local' (Default: 'amqp')
 - MSB_BROKER_HOST and MSB_BROKER_PORT Maps to appropriate values in `config.amqp` overriding defaults.
+- MSB_BROKER_RECONNECT A boolean which determines whether the connection with the broker should be automatically recovered from failures (Default: 'false')
 - MSB_CONFIG_PATH Loads the JSON/JS file at this path over the base channelManager configuration.
 Similar to calling `channelManager.configure(config)` programmatically.

+### Connection recovery
+By default, MSB does not automatically recover failed connection with the broker.
+When a connection failure occurs, an error will be raised and the application process will terminate.
+This behaviour can be overridden by setting `MSB_BROKER_RECONNECT=true`.
+There is a drawback in the implementation of that functionality though.
+The reconnection will be done silently, without emitting any events or logging errors.
+Due to that it might be hard to understand if a microservice is connected to the broker or is in the middle of connection retry.

 ## Tools